microsoft/playwright/docs/api.md

 Shortcut for [page.mainFrame().type(selector, text[, options])](#frametypeselector-text-options).

 #### page.uncheck(selector, [options])
-- `selector` <[string]> A selector to search for uncheckbox to check.
-If there are multiple elements satisfying the selector, the first will be checked.
+- `selector` <[string]> A selector to search for element.
+If there are multiple elements satisfying the selector, the first will be used.
 See [working with selectors](#working-with-selectors) for more details.
 - `options` <[Object]>
   - `force` <[boolean]> Whether to bypass the [actionability](./actionability.md) checks.
 Defaults to `false`.
   - `noWaitAfter` <[boolean]> Actions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as navigating to inaccessible pages.
 Defaults to `false`.